obscuritylabs/PythonFundamentals/04_python3_types/slides/04_02_python_text_squence_types.md

 - Strings implement all of the common sequence operations
 - With the additional methods
 - Python provides TONS of string methods we will only cover a few but labs may require research
-- Most common style is Format String Syntax
+- The most common style is Format String Syntax

 ---
 # Python Text Sequence Methods Cont.